PrayujaTeli/Blog/negation.md

 <br/>Eg: to wash yourself.
 These pronouns replace the object and are: myself, yourself, himself, herself, itself, ourselves, themselves,himself.<br/>

 ### My vs Mine <br/>
-my is a possessive adjective and mine is a possessive pronoun.<br/>
-So, this means you use my where you already have a noun (such as question) and want to indicate ownership.
+my is a possessive adjective and mine is a possessive pronoun.So, this means you use my where you already have a noun (such as question) and want to indicate ownership.
-<br/>Like with all pronouns, you use mine in place of another noun when it's understood what's being discussed.<br/>
+<br/>Like with all pronouns, you use mine in place of another noun when it's understood what's being discussed.<br/><br/>
 Mine question is ungrammatical because it incorrectly uses two nouns (mine and question) as the subject of a sentence. <br/>
 You use either a noun or a pronoun, never both at the same time.<br/>
 Use a noun (my question) if the topic is just being introduced, or a pronoun (mine) if the reader or listener will already know you are talking about (they will know you are talking about your question).<br/>